 - About 1,500 Duke Energy customers in the Carolinas, and a few in its Midwestern states, were duped, company spokeswoman Paige Layne said.

 - Atmos Energy, one of the country's largest natural gas distributors, issued a warning in May to its 3.2 million customers in 12 states after about 300 customers in Mississippi reported being conned, company spokeswoman Jennifer Ryan said.
 The company sent out a second warning in July.

 "It's gaining some ground," Ryan said of the ruse.

 - Between 90 and 100 bogus payments came into the billing program in early July for Alliant Energy Corp., which serves about 1 million people in southern Wisconsin, most of Iowa, and southern Minnesota, spokesman Scott Reigstad said.

-"We try to make this as easy and quick to grasp for anyone," said Janet Hart with the BBB in the Carolinas.
+The business bureau and others are warning people not to share personal information unless they have initiated the contact and are confident in other person."We try to make this as easy and quick to grasp for anyone," said Janet Hart with the BBB in the Carolinas.
 "Never give out your personal information to someone who calls you."